v-rajagt/IntuneDocs/intune/apps/app-configuration-policies-outlook-smime.md

 A digitally signed message reassures the recipient that the message hasn't been tampered with and the identity of the sender is authentic.
 Recipients can only verify the digital signature if they’re using an email client that supports S/MIME.

 ## Prerequisites
-- Outlook only supports S/MIME on Office 365 accounts.
+- Outlook for iOS only supports S/MIME on Office 365 accounts.
 - S/MIME must be configured for Office 365.
 For more information, see [How to configure S/MIME in Office 365](https://techcommunity.microsoft.com/t5/Exchange-Team-Blog/How-to-Configure-S-MIME-in-Office-365/ba-p/584516).
 - You must have a Certification Authority that can issue certificates that can be used for signing and encryption.
 - Deploy trusted root certificates via Endpoint Manager.
 For more information, see [Create trusted certificate profiles](~/protect/certificates-configure.md#create-trusted-certificate-profiles).